PAC

 There is compelling evidence that cannabis is an effective antiemetic, anti-inflammatory, immune modulating, analgesic and anti spasmodic agent.
 These properties are indicated for patients suffering from Hepatitis C. Side effects from the use of medical marijuana are much milder than the side effects of the traditional drugs used to treat Hepatitis C. Many patients who use cannabis report they are able to continue the use of their prescription medications only when the side effect can be mitigated with cannabis.
 Marijuana also has recognized anti-anxiety, anti-depressant and stress reducing qualities which ease psychological symptoms and side effects as well as helping to prevent substance abuse relapse.
 Cannabis has the ability to stimulate appetite, which many Hepatitis C patients find beneficial.
 Patients without prescription insurance find the ability to grow their own medicine at little or no cost to be an additional benefit."

-- From Lifevine Foundation (a non-profit public education and legal assistance provider for medical marijuana patients and their physicians), click here for full Lifevine Foundation letter to physicians treating Hepatitis C
+--Click here for full letter to physicians treating Hepatitis C from the Lifevine Foundation (a non-profit public education and legal assistance provider for medical marijuana patients and their physicians)

 Published Research Articles: